-What are alternative investments?
-You may already know that real estate is a popular alternative asset in self-directed retirement plans.
-But, what you probably don’t know is that this asset class includes much more than real estate and offers a whole new world of possibilities beyond Wall Street stocks, bonds, and mutual funds.
+You may already know that real estate is a popular asset in self-directed retirement plans.
+But alternative investments to the stock market include much more than real estate.
+This asset class offers many possibilities beyond Wall Street stocks, bonds, and mutual funds.
 This article provides a deeper look into what’s available with some examples that you may not know exist.

 First, let’s talk about why people use alternative investments.